krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Started Graph data structure.
 CSS media queries are working.

 **Thoughts:** A lot of progress - I'm proud of my CSS media queries - they are working!

+## Day 22: January 20, 2018

+**Today's Progress:** Added smooth scrolling for TM conf webiste.
+Released new blog post.

+**Thoughts:** In this week I decided to write more about working with legacy codebase.
+I also play a bit with conf website.